Architecture in Colors: Guide for Designing with Colors

 Industrial coatings are now more popular than natural ones and rely on components such as acrylic, synthetic emulsions, silicone, and polyurethane or are used in a powder form.

-There are many ways to conduct colors, but it is necessary for the designers to familiarize themselves well with those products and the methods of their how-to manuals before using them within their concepts to avoid unexpected results.
+There are many ways to conduct colors, but the designers must familiarize themselves well with those products and the methods of their how-to manuals before using them within their concepts to avoid unexpected results.
 Different manuals are available in printed catalogs or scientific reference books of colors.

 Nowadays, some of the coatings firms make their goods available online (over an Internet website, for example) that provides all the necessary information needed to properly use their products or even to order them on the go!